 Determining whether the company's loans receivable from Affinity Water Limited are impaired requires consideration of factors including Affinity Water Limited's credit rating and ability to generate positive cash flows from its operating activities going forward.
-The carrying amount of the loans receivable at the date of the statement of financial position was £1,078,956,000 (2020: £1,090,646,000) with no impairment losses recognised in the year ended 31 March 2021 (2020: £nil) (refer to note 8).
-A 1% chance of default would result in an impairment loss of £10,790,000 (2020: £10,906,000).
+The carrying amount of the loans receivable at the date of the statement of financial position was £1,284,685,000 (2022: £1,243,948,000) with no impairment losses recognised in the year ended 31 March 2023 (2022: £nil) (refer to note 8).
+A 1% chance of default would result in an impairment loss of £12,847,000 (2022: £12,439,000).
+The directors have considered Affinity Water Limited's longer term forecasts and results of stress testing, which are performed on a base case scenario which has taken into consideration the impact of inflation, interest rates, supply chain cost pressures, the energy price crisis and the cost of living crisis.